funky-SB-stubbz/Notes/JSnotes.md

         // this function takes in a parameter and returns the parameter multiplied by 2

 **arrow functions are used as they reduce the syntax to be written**

+### Regular functions v/s Arrow functions

+1. No *arguments* object in arrow functions.
+2. Arrow funtions donot create their own *this* binding.
+3. Arrow functions cannot be used as a constructor.
+4. Arrow functions cannot be declared.
+5. Arrow functions cannot be used before initialization (i.e they are not *hoisted*).

 ### Functions calling other Functions